danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 > While your reflection showed that you put thought into how to improve your paper, it would have been stronger if you had indicated how you had addressed - or decided not to - each of your peers' feedback.

+> There is no indication of which peer suggestions you took or didn't take and why.

 ## Comments to Peers
 >Repetitive, and not detailed enough.